 It should go without saying, but like nearly every 3D game on the DS, the whole game feels much more natural played with a 3DS using the circle pad than on the DS with the D-Pad.
 The D-Pad is hardly unworkable, but given the option I know what I’d rather take.
 Also, like a handful of DS games, Days lets you advance text with the Down button on the D-Pad, which is good for lefties and lazy people like me who hold the system in one hand during text sequences.
 I’m not mentioning that last feature because it’s important or anything, I just wish every game had the feature because I’m really, really lazy.

 The camera controls are a bit more notable, if only because they have a baffling history.
 You have two camera control schemes to select from: Type A and Type B. The default Type A controls work on an N64 Zelda-style camera system: you press R to cause the camera to turn in whatever direction Roxas is currently facing.
 Unlike Zelda, this isn’t instantaneous: you have to hold R as the camera gradually swings into position.
-You have no way of turning the camera without turning Roxas’ body under Type A. The biggest advantage of this system is that it allows you to rapidly access your magic shortcuts by freeing up the L button, which we’ll be discussing in detail in a later entry.
-Suffice to say: the Type A controls make magic shortcuts work like they did in KH1 and 2 at the cost of a relatively insufficient camera.
+You have no way of turning the camera under Type A without turning Roxas’ body.
+The biggest advantage of this system is that it allows you to rapidly access your magic shortcuts by freeing up the L button, which we’ll be discussing in detail in a later entry.
+In other words: the Type A controls make magic shortcuts work like they did in KH1 and 2 at the cost of a relatively insufficient camera.
 You’ll have to relearn the camera, but not the magic.

 Unfortunately, later games make this decision even harder!
-BBS on the PSP offers Days’ Type B controls as the default (but does still offer the Type A, they just swapped the labels), and coded on the DS only offers an improved Type A!
-Thankfully, BBS HD uses a dual-stick control scheme on the PS3.
+BBS on the PSP offers Days’ Type B controls as the default.
+It does still offer the Type A, they just swapped the labels. coded on the DS only offers an improved Type A. Thankfully, BBS HD uses a dual-stick control scheme on the PS3.

-The game tries to make up for these control failures by implementing a chase cam, and while it’s appreciated, I feel most players will find that they’d rather use the controls than rely on the chase cam.
+The game tries to make up for these control failures by implementing an automatic chase cam, and while it’s appreciated, I bet most players will find that they’d rather use the controls than rely on the chase cam.
 The trouble is that, if you’re fighting a fast-moving enemy, the chase cam can become a hazard as it zips back and forth, trying to keep focus!

 After the mission is over, Axel says it’s time to “RTC”: “Return to Castle.”
 This use of pseudo-military jargon is surprising, the game goes so far as to prompt you with “RTC Authorized” on the GUI.
 You might think the Organization would operate like a military operation, but you’ll soon find Days is going for a different effect overall.
 Maybe the military jargon was a relic of some older draft, but I feel it actually has its roots in the source of Days’ mechanical structure.
 That might sound odd – it’s not often a narrative element descends from the mechanics, and never something as small as this – but I’ll explain after we have a broader picture of said mechanical structure.
 “The Dark Corridor is open,” the GUI prompt adds, as though the Organization wouldn’t have let you come home without you finishing your job!

 As you reach the portal, Axel confesses that you don’t have to go straight back to the castle, and he takes Roxas out of the underground for a reward, “the icing on the cake.”
 Together, they go to the clock tower for some ice cream.
-There, Axel talks about how he also took Roxas up here the day he was “born,” even though Roxas doesn’t remember.
+There, Axel talks about how he also took Roxas up here the day he was “born,” even though Roxas doesn’t remember (this may refer to the scene in Re:CoM’s R/R credits).

 After the mission, a Mope tells us that Roxas doesn’t know what his job is, which is also included in the film.
 Kiddo, if I had been asked to walk through a tunnel and open a box, I’d be just as confused as you.

-By the way, while we’re here I should also say that, as a rule, the film covers most of the game’s clock tower scenes, which are plentiful.
+By the way, as a rule, the film covers most of the game’s clock tower scenes, which are plentiful.
 But having said that, you might be wondering just what the film was doing before this, if it wasn’t covering the in-gameplay narrative that DS players just went through.
-Well, it’s not frequent, but the film often summaries things that happen to you during missions via boring-old text.
+Well, it’s not frequent, but the film often summarizes things that happen to you during missions via boring-old text.
 See the image next to this paragraph for an example.
 Again, these aren’t frequent, but they are front-loaded, as we’re going to see uncomfortably soon.
 And when you don’t get text summaries, you often don’t get the full picture at all!
+There’s just… a gap!

 While we’re here, there’s something I have to get out of the way as soon as possible: the low-res 3D models used in the DS game are a serious detriment to the kind of story Days is trying to tell.
 They work okay for the first few days, when Roxas is supposed to be a zombie, but their perpetual fish-faces make Roxas and others look neutral and disinterested in everything that happens to him from here to the end of the game.
 The game relies on characters portraits for emotions (as well as a few short audio grunts and laughs), but uh-oh: they put the portraits into the wrong corner of the screen!
-As a western player, I keep looking for his close-up face on the left, where it was for much of the GBA CoM.
-While CoM did put the face on the right depending on who was talking, the GBA screen was lower resolution, so it wasn’t as much of a problem.
+As a western player, I keep looking for his close-up face on the left.
+While CoM might put the face on the right depending on who was talking, the GBA screen was lower resolution, so it wasn’t as much of a problem.
 Here in Days, the portrait is always on the right and often far from the text.
-And thanks to an unfortunate burst of realism, Days’ portraits also aren’t very expressive, like their over-expressive anime counterparts in CoM.
+And thanks to an unfortunate burst of realism, Days’ portraits also aren’t very expressive, not like their over-expressive anime counterparts in CoM.
 Unless you train yourself to look at the portraits at all times, you’re going to miss a lot of emotion, and that’s a serious problem.

-I can’t overstate the damage done to this emotional story by these low-res zombie models, with the lack of expression and their stiff-gloved hands.
+I can’t overstate the damage done to this emotional story by these low-res, zombie models, with the lack of expression and their stiff-gloved hands.
 It’s catastrophic.
-I don’t think there’s another single, isolated mechanic responsible for more damage to a Kingdom Hearts game than Square Enix choosing to tell the franchise’s most character-driven story with Punch and Judy marionettes.
+I don’t think there’s another single, isolated element responsible for more damage to a Kingdom Hearts game than Square Enix choosing to tell the franchise’s most character-driven story with Punch and Judy marionettes.

 Thankfully, the expressive models in the 1.5 “movie” improve the situation dramatically.
 A new version of Days with higher res models plus the cutscenes from the film would improve the quality of the game by a magnitude, all on its own.